intel/pmem-csi/DEVELOPMENT.md

 No special steps are needed to clean up Namespaces state.

-If pmem-csi driver has been operating correctly, there should not be existing Namespaces as CSI Volume lifecycle should have been deleted those after end of life of Volume.
+If PMEM-CSI driver has been operating correctly, there should not be existing Namespaces as CSI Volume lifecycle should have been deleted those after end of life of Volume.
 If there are, you can either keep those (DeviceMode:LVM does honor "foreign" Namespaces and leaves those